akiyaani2/crossmedia-fan-hub/README.md

 *   **Federated personalization.** Users own their micro-model—a privacy approach even Spotify/Netflix haven't mainstreamed.
 *   **Explainable AI.** Turns black-box recs into shareable mini-stories, boosting trust and social virality.
 *   **Efficient by design.** Dual-Tower + ANN + LoRA fine-tuning keeps infra bills sane (DeepSeek-style efficiency).

+---

+## 📝 Changelog: Major Refactor & MVP Streamline (2024-06-10)

+### Overview
+Today, the codebase was restructured for a leaner, more maintainable MVP.
+The focus was on:
+- Modularizing the repo into clear service boundaries (frontend, embedding service, scripts, infra)
+- Removing Docker as a local dev requirement (all services/scripts run directly)
+- Improving local dev experience and CI/CD simplicity
+- Laying groundwork for scalable, production-ready architecture

+### Key Changes

+#### 1. **Monorepo Restructure**
+- All Next.js frontend code moved to `/frontend/` (including `app/`, `components/`, `styles/`, `public/`, `lib/`, `hooks/`, `types/`, and all config files)
+- Embedding microservice (FastAPI, Python) lives in `/services/embedding_service/`
+- Python CLI workers (`ingest.py`, `session_worker.py`) live in `/scripts/`
+- Infrastructure (Supabase migrations, edge functions, etc.) now in `/infra/supabase/`
+- Added placeholder/README files to clarify each folder's purpose

+#### 2. **Makefile & Local Dev**
+- Added a top-level `Makefile` for common dev tasks (run frontend, embedding service, workers, lint, etc.)
+- All Python services/scripts run directly (no Docker required for local dev)
+- Supabase can be run locally via CLI (`supabase start`) or pointed at a cloud project

+#### 3. **CI/CD Modernization**
+- `.github/workflows/ci.yml` updated for new structure: installs, lints, and (optionally) tests each service in isolation
+- No Docker build steps in CI; everything runs natively

+#### 4. **Environment Variables**
+- Added root `.env.example` and per-service `.env.example` files for clarity
+- All services/scripts now expect config via `.env` files (no hardcoded secrets)

+#### 5. **Frontend Code Moves**
+- All Next.js app code, API routes, and supporting files moved under `/frontend/`
+- Updated all import paths and config files to match new structure

+#### 6. **Supabase SQL & Scripts**
+- SQL helper functions for ingestion and user vector building documented in `/infra/supabase/`
+- Python scripts for ingestion and session vector building updated to use new structure and env config

+#### 7. **Docs & Onboarding**
+- Updated READMEs in each major folder with new run/test/lint instructions
+- Documented local dev flow (no Docker required)

+---

+**This refactor sets the stage for rapid MVP iteration, easier onboarding, and a clear path to production deployment.**